Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There's the Arles Amphitheater, of course, the biggest, best, most famous remnant of Rome's power and the most popular of the Arles attractions.
 But you'll catch your breath at others, too, so remarkable most are on Unesco's World Heritage List.

-This article explores the Roman heritage of Arles, lifting us back to a time when Caesar conquered Gaul.
+Let's explore the Roman heritage of Arles, lifting us back to a time when Caesar conquered Gaul.

 There are several ways to explore the Roman Arles monuments.